 - Small employers with 19 or less employees were given some extra time, with an obligation to report through STP any time before 30 September 2019.

 The transition has been gradual and the ATO is providing flexible options and deferrals, especially for those employers who weren’t already using payroll software or micro employers with less than four employees.

 There’s a list of Single Touch Payroll compliant software providers here, and some employers can engage a third party, such as a registered tax or BAS agent, or a payroll service provider to complete the STP reporting on their behalf.

 There are even more options if an organisation has four or less employees, including no-cost and low-cost STP solutions.

 Where to go for help

-If you have any questions or concerns about your STP contribution processes or obligations, visit the ATO website, or contact your payroll software provider or tax/accounting agent.
+If you have any questions or concerns about your Single Touch Payroll contribution processes or obligations, visit the ATO website, or contact your payroll software provider or tax/accounting agent.